 We used Airbnb almost exclusively on our last trip to Europe.
 It’s cheaper, homier, and more convenient than hotels, which, if you ask us, absolutely seals the deal.

 Even though we’ve only stayed at a handful of Airbnbs, we’ve found a few tricks that’ll help you have an amazing experience, no matter where in the world you’re travelling.

 Airbnb is built on trust and mutual respect.
 Just like how you want to know who you’re renting from, people want to know who’s staying in their home.
 Aka, be who you say you are!

 Once you create your profile, you’ll go through a verification process before you can make bookings.
 It’s pretty easy and involves linking social media accounts, uploading photo ID (your driver’s license or passport) and confirming your email and phone number.

-We also recommend filling out your profile.
+I also recommend filling out your profile.
 Include a few photos of yourself where your face is clearly visible and write a short description of yourself.
 This helps hosts and guests get to know you and builds up your online trust.
-Your profile will also display reviews hosts give you, so always be a courteous guest or the entire world will know you weren't.
+Your profile will also display reviews hosts give you, so always be a courteous guest or the entire world will know you weren’t.

 Read the Reviews

 Reviews on Airbnb can only be left by guests that have actually stayed at the rental.
 If the Airbnb you’re interested in has been around for a bit, there should be lots of reviews.
 Always read them.

 Of course, some people are just looking to complain and will always find something that’s wrong.
 If there are 99 awesome reviews and only one bad one, don’t focus solely on that one.
 However, if lots of people report that it’s messy or not as advertised, you should move on.